voedger/voedger-docs/motivation/motivation.md

 # Motivation

-Here you will find out what Voedger is, how it helps us, and how it can be used by you.
+Here you will find detailed information about what Voedger is, how it helps us, and how it can be used by you.

 ---